Hetts Lane Sports Premium Funding

 We intend to use the funding to:

-raise the profile of sport in the curriculum
+• raise the profile and enjoyment of sport in the curriculum and beyond

-provide a variety of after school clubs and improve participation rates sporting competitions
+• provide a variety of after school clubs and improve participation rates in sporting competitions

-provide coaching in different sports including yoga, tennis, dance, cricket and multi skills.
+• provide coaching in different sports including yoga, tennis, dance and cricket.